Dacili/Nswag-client-generation-with-Swagger/README.md

 How to run this solution:
 - *apiSignalR* is the backend project - run it via visual studio
-- *frontendSignalRAngular* is the frontend project - run it via cmd, npm install, then with ng serve
+- *frontendSignalRAngular* is the frontend project - run it via cmd, with ng serve